Apu889/W-O-R-L-D-S-animated/README.md

 # 【=◈︿◈=】
-Recreating iconic kaomoji from Porter Robinson's Worlds using ASCII arts on Microsoft Windows batch programming language with some loop animations.
+Recreating the Porter Robinson's Worlds iconic kaomoji using ASCII arts on Microsoft Windows batch programming language with animation loops.